camscottFS/URL-Shortener/readme.md

 ## Routes

+* /go:/:id - redirects to the long URL by id
-* /go/:shortURL - redirects to the actual url
+* /go/:shortURL - redirects to the long URL

 ## How to Use